tmdc-io/prometheus/docs/querying/functions.md

 explanation of φ-quantiles and the usage of the (classic) histogram metric type in general.)

-_Note that native histograms are an experimental feature.
-The behavior of this function when dealing with native histograms may change in future versions of Prometheus._

 The float samples in `b` are considered the counts of observations in each bucket of one or more classic histograms.
 Each float sample must have a label `le` where the label value denotes the inclusive upper bound of the bucket.